xw675/cs-ds-notes/content/10_Units/FIT2102_MOC.md

 - **Assignment 1 (30%)** ➔ set W4, **due W7**.
 Individual; interviews check understanding; standard plagiarism checks.
 - **Assignment 2 (30%)** ➔ set W8, **due W12**.
 Same conditions.
 - **Workload calibration** ➔ most tutorial tasks are a few lines; **no single problem should exceed ~30 minutes**.
 Stuck?
 Write the question as a code comment, split it into sub-questions, bring it to the lab.
 This is deliberate — the pedagogy is **productive failure + active learning**.
-- **Deck provenance** ➔ the W1 slides carry 2019-era markers (`Not Examinable in 2019`, an old tutor list). **Verify weights and the schedule against the current unit guide** before planning revision.
 - **Out of scope** ➔ not a full "Programming Languages" course: you will **not** build a compiler or design a language, though both are discussed.

 ## 📅 Knowledge Index